 New Jersey pays middle and secondary school teachers some of the highest salary rates in the United States.
-Their middle school teachers earn the 5th-highest salary in the nation while secondary school teachers in New Jersey earn the 4th-highest salary nation-wide.
+The secondary school teachers in New Jersey earn the 5th-highest salary nation-wide.
 The high salary rates may be factors that attract aspiring history teachers to New Jersey.

 New Jersey History Teacher Requirements